 I find a lot of people are confused with what iCloud is and what it does.

 What is it?

 iCloud is a cloud-based service by Apple.
-It works to either backup or sync your data from your iPhone/iPad/Mac/Windows PC to your other devices signed in to the same Apple ID.
+It works by syncing your data from your iPhone/iPad/Mac/Windows PC to your other devices signed in to the same Apple ID.
 Syncing means if you delete a photo on one device, it is deleted on all your devices.
-Apple gives you 5GB of storage free to backup/sync your devices.
+Apple gives you 5GB of storage free to sync your devices.
 If you run out of space, you can either delete some data or you can buy more storage from Apple.
 Prices are here.
 If you share an Apple ID with several members of your family, you are all sharing only 5GB of free storage.
 If everyone has their own Apple ID, they each get their own 5GB free.

 When do iCloud backups happen from your iPhone/iPad?

-If you want to be extra safe like me, you turn on iCloud backup for your iPhone/iPad AND you back up your computers by using Time Machine on a Mac and File History on a Windows computer.
+If you want to be extra safe (like me), turn on iCloud backup for your iPhone/iPad AND back up your computers by using Time Machine on a Mac and File History on a Windows computer.
 Do not rely on iCloud as your only “backup.”